Residential Tenancies: guide to ending a tenancy (lease) for tenants and landlords

 Information includes:

-- how tenants can end a tenancy (at the end of a lease period, early, after receiving Form DR2, or by assigning or subletting the premises)
+- how tenants can end a tenancy (at the end of a lease period, early, after receiving Form DR2, after receiving notice to increase rent before their tenancy anniversary date or by assigning or subletting the premises)

 - when the tenant needs to give notice to the landlord